Changing Passwords

 5. Click the Save button.
 A pop-up window appears, asking you to confirm the change.

-6. Click "OK" in the pop-up window.
+6. Click OK.
 The message "Password Saved" is displayed.

 Changing the Password for the Default Console User